Tucano Tales: A-29C operations formally begin at the USAF Test Pilot School

 Instructors at Air Force Test Pilot School depart Edwards Air Force Base in California during an A-29C training flight.
 The A-29C Super Tucano fleet has begun formal integration into school's curriculum.
 This new aircraft provides students with a modern platform for instruction in aerial spins, sensors and mission systems training, while also giving the school an additional aircraft type for data collection during research projects.
 (Air Force photo by James West)

-The Air Force Test Pilot School is working judiciously to integrate the recently acquired A-29C Super Tucano aircraft into the student flight curriculum.
-In partnership with the Air Force Test Center and the Sierra Nevada Corporation, the three airplanes will soon be providing critical cutting-edge instruction to future test leaders.
+The Air Force Test Pilot School is working judiciously to integrate three recently acquired A-29C Super Tucano aircraft into the student flight curriculum.
+In partnership with the Air Force Test Center and the Sierra Nevada Corporation, the airplanes will soon provide critical cutting-edge instruction to future test leaders.

 Maj.
 Mateusz Borek, flight sciences assistant department chair and chief A-29 test pilot for the Air Force Test Pilot School, prepares for a training sortie at Edwards Air Force Base, California.
-The A-29C Super Tucano fleet has begun formal integration into school's curriculum.
-This new aircraft provides students with a modern platform for instruction in aerial spins, sensors and mission systems training, while also giving the school an additional aircraft type for data collection during research projects.
+The A-29C Super Tucano fleet recently began formal integration into school's curriculum.
+The new aircraft provides students with a modern platform for instruction in aerial spins, sensors and mission systems training, while also giving the school an additional aircraft type for data collection during research projects.
 (Air Force photos by Jennifer Healy)

-Once these flights are established, the school’s curriculum will delve into the A-29C’s mission systems.
-The aircraft can carry an MX-15 Sensor Ball, utilize Link 16, communicate through a VORTEX link, and employ laser-guided bombs and rockets.
+Once these flights are established, the school’s curriculum will delve into the A-29's mission systems.
+The aircraft can carry an MX-15 electro-optical and infrared imaging system, or sensor ball, utilize the Link 16 tactical data network, communicate through a VORTEX tactical data link, and employ laser-guided bombs and rockets.
 These systems will equip students with the knowledge and skills necessary to test and evaluate similar mission systems on current and emerging platforms.
-This will also help reduce flying hour and maintenance strain on the F-16 fleet at Edwards, allowing the Sensors Demo, Weapons Demo, and Mission Systems Practical Exam to be uniquely performed on the A-29C.
+The Tucano systems will also help reduce flying hour and maintenance strain on the Edwards F-16 fleet by allowing the student sensors demo, weapons demo and mission systems practical exam to be uniquely performed using the A-29.